roughl/pidgin-prpl-finet/README.rst

 Building
 ========

-To build the finet protocol plugin for pidgin, you will need the development package of pidgin.
+To build the finet protocol plugin for pidgin, you will need the development package of pidgin and the osxcart (http://sourceforge.net/projects/osxcart/) library.

-If you have installed the development package just type make.
+If you have installed the necessary packages just type make.

 Installation
 ============